 American Queen Steamboat Company specializes in paddlewheel cruises on U.S. rivers, including the Mississpipi, the Ohio and Tennessee, and the Columbia and Snake rivers.
-The line, which originally launched as Great American Steamboat Company, began operating American Queen in April 2012 and has since added two more riverboats, with a third coming in 2019, bringing the fleet to four.
-The company, which purchased Victory Cruise Lines (and its two ships) to add Great Lakes and coastal cruising to its itineraries in 2019, is affiliated with HMS Global Maritime, founded by John Waggoner.
+The line, which originally launched as Great American Steamboat Company, began operating American Queen in April 2012 and has since added two more riverboats, with a third coming in 2029, bringing the fleet to four.
+The company, which purchased Victory Cruise Lines (and its two exisitng ships and one to come in 2021) to add Great Lakes and coastal cruising to its itineraries in 2019, is affiliated with HMS Global Maritime, founded by John Waggoner.

 In November 2018, American Queen Steamboat Company purchased Victory Cruise Lines, has since added four more boats, with a fifth coming in 2019, bringing the fleet to six.
-It's currently unclear whether these boats will keep their current names, Victory I and Victory II, or become more integrated into the parent company.
+The boats will keep their current names, Victory I and Victory II, with the addition that they are operated by AQSC.
+Victory is adding an Alaska charter in 2021.

 American Queen Steamboat Company is headquartered in New Albany, Indiana, which is just across the Ohio River from Louisville, Kentucky.
 Company President and CEO John Waggoner, who serves as a board member of the Kentucky Derby, regularly enters his boats, including American Duchess, in the Great American Steamboat Race.